You want to know what are the benefits of dates?

 - Prepare a Moroccan lamb or chicken tagine by adding this wonderful fruit to flavor your meal.

 - Or insnack, to snacknature or inhiker mix.

 The date is the berry fruit of the date palm, trees of northern Africa and the Middle East.
 It has already been consumed for 6000 to 8000 years.
 Being one of the only fruits that grew in the arid temperatures of the deserts, where it is very hot during the day and very cold at night, it was an integral part of the diet of nomads.
 Dates giving around 3,000 calories per kg, it gave them the energy they needed for their journey.
 They consumed about 200 kg per year, along with milk, yogurt and butter.
 Without the date palms, many believe that the evolution of this population would not have been possible.

 Even today, 90% of date palm production is still consumed in the Middle East, and the rest is exported.
-There are over 900 varieties of dates, and ministries in several countries have come together to protect genetic diversity and the loss of certain varieties for further commercial exploitation.
+There are over 900 varieties of dates, and government departments in several countries have come together to protect genetic diversity and the loss of certain varieties for further commercial exploitation.

-You want to taste the one nicknamed the queen of dates Do not hesitate to taste these incredible organic Deglet Nour dates, fabulous golden Tunisian dates, almost translucent and with a slight taste of honey all their own…
+You want to taste the one nicknamed the queen of dates Do not hesitate to taste these incredible Khodari dates,renowned for their elongated, soft and tasty fruits.
+The highest quality and grade of Khodari dates.

 Article written by Audrée Hogue